 Food prices in China increased by 1.0% year-on-year in May 2023, accelerating sharply from a 0.4% rise a month earlier which was the softest pace since March 2022.
 This was the 14th straight month of food inflation, with upward price pressures coming from cooking oils (3.6% vs 4.8%in April), fresh fruit (3.4% vs 5.3%). and milk (0.6% vs 1.1%).
 At the same time, cost of fresh vegetables declined much softer (-1.7% vs -13.5%).
 Prices of pork fell by 3.2% after rising 4.0% previously, amid continued efforts from authorities to closely monitor supply and demand in the hog market.
 Meantime, cost of eggs declined by 1.5% after rising 1.2% in April. source: National Bureau of Statistics of China

 Food Inflation in China averaged 5.67 percent from 1993 until 2023, reaching an all time high of 40.20 percent in October of 1994 and a record low of -5.50 percent in April of 1999.
 This page provides - China Food Inflation - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 China Food Inflation - values, historical data and charts - was last updated on June of 2023.

-Food Inflation in China is expected to be 7.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Food Inflation in China to stand at 1.90 in 12 months time.
-In the long-term, the China Food Inflation is projected to trend around 2.10 percent in 2020, according to our econometric models.
+Food Inflation in China is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the China Food Inflation is projected to trend around 4.20 percent in 2024 and 3.90 percent in 2025, according to our econometric models.